 The opening ceremony of the Commonwealth Games is a prestigious and important event.
 The Queens Baton Relay is a part of the opening tradition and has been a symbol of the Games since 1958.
 The Baton used in the 2010 CWG was made from Aluminium and Gold and had various features like capturing image and sound, storing messages sent by the people all over the world, GPS, and LEDs to represent the colour of the flag of the Nation which it is currently in.
 The Queens Baton relay is started by the nation who held the last Commonwealth Games.
 The final relay runner is the current host nation.

-In 2014, the Commonwealth Games will be held in Glasgow, Scotland for over 11 days commencing from 23rd July to 3rd August.
+In 2014, the Commonwealth Games were held in Glasgow, Scotland for over 11 days commencing from 23rd July to 3rd August.
 In the games 71 nations will participate and 17 sports will be played.

 For such topics of Essay writing, please keep on visiting www.mbarendezvous.com - India's only content lead MBA Portal.